 Transparent inputs to a transaction insert value into a transparent transaction value pool associated with the transaction, and transparent outputs remove value from this pool.
+The effect of Sprout JoinSplit transfers, and Sapling Spend transfers and Output transfers on the transparent transaction value pool are specified in §4.16.1 'JoinSplit Statement (Sprout)' on p.
+47, and §4.12 'Balance and Binding Signature (Sapling)' on p.
+42 respectively.

 As in Bitcoin, the remaining value in the transparent transaction value pool of a non-coinbase transaction is available to miners as a fee.
-The remaining value in the transparent transaction value pool of a coinbase transaction is destroyed.
+That is, the sum of those values for non-coinbase transactions in each block is treated as an implicit input to the transparent transaction value pool balance of the block's coinbase transaction (in addition to the implicit input created by issuance).